datngo1012/gametuoitho/README.md

 freej2me-web currently works in the browser thanks to CheerpJ.
 However, since CheerpJ is proprietary, it introduces some limitations.. notably freej2me-web will not work without an internet connection, and it can be a little slow..

 However, freej2me-web intentionally doesn't use its more advanced features like AWT GUI support or wasm JNI modules.
 In theory it should be possible to port it to a simpler (but most likely slower) VM if CheerpJ stops being available... but it's not planned for now.

+## Embedding
+To embed a specific game on your website, you first need to self-host this emulator.
+The `web` directory should be served, but ensure your server properly supports the `Range` header.

+When you want to embed a game, you of course want it to work.. however, a JAR file (even with a JAD descriptor) is often not enough to make it work, because the emulator needs to know the screen size, phone type, and potentially other specific configuration settings.
+You might even need to preload some RMS data..

+Therefore, you must first prepare a `.zip` file for each game as follows:

+1. Install the game within the launcher screen.
+2. Tweak emulator settings as needed.
+3. Configure the game if necessary.
+4. Click "Export Data".
+5. Identify the App ID: Launch the application and observe the `app` parameter in the URL.
+6. Locate the App ID folder**: Find the folder named after the App ID within the exported `.zip` file.
+7.  **Create the game's `.zip` file**: Compress all contents of that App ID folder into a new `.zip` file named after the App ID (`[app_id].zip`).
+8.  **Place the `.zip` file**: Put this newly created `.zip` file into the `apps` folder of your hosted emulator (`run.html` and the `apps` folder should be in the same directory)

+Once prepared, you can embed the game directly using `run.html?app=[app_id]` without requiring the user to visit the launcher page first.

+Note that your iframe dimensions should match the game's screen size or a multiple thereof.
+To match only the aspect ratio, pass the `fractionScale` parameter to `run.html`, for example: `run.html?app=[app_id]&fractionScale=1`.